sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 ### Count the number files in the folders of the microSD card

-The SidecarT board can be configured to count the number of files in the folders of the microSD card.
+The Multi-device can be configured to count the number of files in the folders of the microSD card.
 This feature is useful to know how many ROMs or floppy images and files in the hard disk folders are available.
-This feature is configured by default, but the user can disable it if the number of files is too big and the SidecarT board is slow to boot.
+This feature is configured by default, but the user can disable it if the number of files is too big and the Multi-device is slow to boot.

 To disable this feature, the user must set the `FILE_COUNT_ENABLED` parameter to `false`.
 The user can learn more about this parameter in the [Configuration Parameters](/sidecartridge-multidevice/parameters/) section.
 To return to the default behavior, the user must set the `FILE_COUNT_ENABLED` parameter to `true`.

 ### Dark mode

-The SidecarT board can be configured to use a dark mode in the Configurator application for medium resolution mode.
+The Multi-device can be configured to use a dark mode in the Configurator application for medium resolution mode.
 This feature is useful for old CRT monitors that can have problems with the white background of the Configurator application.
 By default the dark mode is disabled, but the user can enable it by setting the `CONFIGURATOR_DARK` parameter to `true`.
 The user can learn more about this parameter in the [Configuration Parameters](/sidecartridge-multidevice/parameters/) section.
 To return to the default behavior, the user must set the `CONFIGURATOR_DARK` parameter to `false`.

 ### Latest release verification

-The SidecarT board can be configured to check for the latest release of the firmware available.
+The Multi-device can be configured to check for the latest release of the firmware available.
 When the board is connected to the internet, it will check for the latest release and display a blinking exclamation mark at the right side of the current version number at the top bar of the Configurator application.
-This section explains how to configure the SidecarT board to check for the latest release.
+This section explains how to configure the Multi-device to check for the latest release.

 {: .note}
 You have to be connected to the internet to check for the latest release.
 {: .note}

 1. **URL Configuration**: The parameter `LATEST_RELEASE_URL` has to point to a file hosted on a web server.
 This file has to contain the latest release version number in the first line.
-The SidecarT board will check this file and compare the version number with the current version number.
-If the version number is different, the SidecarT board will display a blinking exclamation mark as explained above.
+The Multi-device will check this file and compare the version number with the current version number.
+If the version number is different, the Multi-device will display a blinking exclamation mark as explained above.

 2. **HTTPS Limitation**:
 {: .warning}
-The SidecarT board currently doesn't support HTTPS.
+The Multi-device currently doesn't support HTTPS.
 Ensure that your server uses HTTP only.
 {: .warning}

 ### The STABLE and BETA release distribution workflows

-The SidecarT board Latest release verification can be configured to check for new releases of type STABLE or BETA.
+The Multi-device Latest release verification can be configured to check for new releases of type STABLE or BETA.
 With the growing user base of SidecarT, the need for extensive and stability-focused testing is becoming increasingly important.
 To address this, we propose introducing two distinct release workflows.
 This approach aims to balance the needs of our diverse user community, ranging from makers to those seeking more stable and reliable software.

 1. **BETA Release Workflow**: This caters to users who are interested in testing the latest features and providing valuable feedback.
 It allows us to incorporate user experiences into development, ensuring that the software meets a wide range of needs and use cases.